A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical Examples

 and consider the following initial data

 which satisfies \eref{1.5} in the computational domain $[-1,1]$.
-We run the simulations until a long final time $t=30$ using both the NEW and OLD schemes with 100 uniform cells.
+We run the simulations until a long final time $t=30$ using both the WB AF and WB PCCU schemes with 100 uniform cells.
 Then we calculate the $L^1$- and $L^\infty$-errors in the average values of $h$ and $q$ and report the obtained errors in Table \ref{tab2}.
 As one can clearly see, both of the two studied schemes can preserve the still-water steady state at the level of round-off error.

 We now add a small Gaussian-shape perturbation to the stationary water depth and test the ability of the proposed schemes to accurately capture this small perturbation.
-In order to compare with the OLD scheme that a WB method is developed based on finite volume framework, we only ``pollute'' the cell average of water depth.
-That is, we add a small perturbation, which takes the form of $10^{-3}e^{-200x^2}$, to the initial cell average of water depth and compute the numerical solutions at three different times $t=0.02$, $0.04$, and $0.06$ using either $100$ or $300$ uniform cells by both the NEW and OLD schemes.
+That is, we add a small perturbation, which takes the form of $10^{-3}e^{-200x^2}$, to the initial cell average of water depth and compute the numerical solutions at three different times $t=0.02$, $0.04$, and $0.06$ using either $100$ or $300$ uniform cells by both the WB AF and WB PCCU schemes.
 The differences between the computed and background cell averages of water depth are plotted in Figure \ref{Ex2_fig1}.
 As one can observe, the initial perturbation splits into two humps, which are then propagating into opposite directions, respectively.
-When the coarse mesh is used, the NEW scheme generates much more accurate results.
-In particular, at the final time $t=0.06$, the result at $x\approx 0.3$ computed by the NEW scheme is much shaper than its counterpart.
+When the coarse mesh is used, the WB AF scheme generates much more accurate results.
+In particular, at the final time $t=0.06$, the result at $x\approx 0.3$ computed by the WB AF scheme is much shaper than its counterpart.
 When the mesh is refined, both of the two studied schemes converge to (almost) the same solution.